AN “NGO for development with a human dimension”

 Background

-Abandonment and family breakdowns: the phenomenon of children in distress has grown considerably over the last twenty years in Africa, and is now even worst with the COVID pandemic.
+Abandonment and family breakdowns: the phenomenon of children in distress has grown considerably over the last twenty years in Africa, and is now even worst after the COVID pandemic.

-In view of the vicissitudes of life in African societies, the vulnerable young and adolescent girls of Brazzaville and Pointe-Noire must resign themselves to begging or be sexually exploited.
+In view of the vicissitudes of life in African societies, the vulnerable young and adolescent girls of the Congo and the Gabon must resign themselves to begging or be sexually exploited.
 It is a potential life sentence that AIDS, violence and early pregancy represent.
 AIS is one of the few structures in West Africa that offer support to these young girls.